 Learning at home - General Advice for Parents

 This is an unprecedented situation for all of us and as a school, we want to support our families and children during this challenging time.
 We hope that you find the resources that we have prepared useful.
-If you have any questions, please email your class teacher, whose details can be found at the bottom of the page.
+If you have any questions, please email your class teacher.

 Keeping children motivated